dialoguemd/covid-19/src/regions/ca/info/ca-qc/reporting.md

-## Québec: Self-Care Guide - COVID-19
+## Québec: COVID-19 Online Evaluation Questionnaire and Self-Care Guide - COVID-19

-Quebec has developed a preliminary coronavirus [(COVID-19) evaluation tool](https://covid19.quebec.ca/evaluation/) .
+Quebec has developed a preliminary coronavirus [COVID-19 Online Evaluation Questionnaire](https://covid19.quebec.ca/evaluation/)
+.
 You must complete the questionnaire, indicating your personal information, including your address and your Health Insurance Card number.
 This information will allow us to carry out a personalized follow-up of your situation.
 It is necessary to fill out a form for each person.